elastic/integrations/packages/tychon/docs/README.md

 ### COAMS Information (DATT Required)

 TYCHON has integtred with DISA DATT and gathering what Operational Attributes have been applied.

 **Exported fields**
-**Exported fields**

 | Field | Description | Type |